MagnumOpusTrades/MagnumOpusTrades/README.md

 - **Pattern Day Trader Rule (PDT):** Don’t place 4+ day trades in 5 days in a margin account under $25k.
 - **Wash Sale Rule:** Can’t deduct a loss if you buy back the same stock within 30 days.
 Doesn't apply to retirement accounts.
+- **Sunk Cost Fallacy:** The idea that you've already lost too much and that staying in a bad trade is better because it will eventually reverse.

 ---